CHARM-BDF/charmgpt/custom-mcp-servers/medik-mcp/README.md

 - Counts and logs the total number of relationships affected by filtering
 - Adds a detailed note in the human-readable output about filtered nodes and relationships

 CAID (Confidence Assertion ID) nodes often represent less reliable or less established relationships in the literature.
 Filtering these nodes helps ensure that only high-quality, well-established relationships are included in the knowledge graph.

+### Transcribed_from Edge Filtering

+Edges with the 'transcribed_from' predicate are automatically filtered out:

+- Removes any edge where predicate === 'transcribed_from'
+- Logs when such edges are filtered
-The filtering process is transparent, with detailed information about filtered nodes included in both the server logs and the response text.
+- Updates the filtering summary in both logs and human-readable output
+- Maintains transparency about filtered relationships

+This filtering helps focus on more meaningful biological relationships by removing basic transcription relationships.

+## Retry Logic

+The server implements automatic retry logic for API requests:

+- Maximum of 3 retry attempts for failed requests
+- 1-second delay between retry attempts
+- Detailed logging of each retry attempt
+- Transparent error reporting if all retries fail

+This retry mechanism helps handle temporary network issues or API instability.

 ## Knowledge Graph Generation and Visualization